dfinity/portal/docs/developer-docs/integrations/sns/managing/making-proposals.md

 ### Putting it together

 Sometimes a user wants to change only part of the metadata.
-Suppose the metadata currently looks like this:
+Suppose the metadata currently looks like this, but we want to change the `description` field only:

 ```
     url = "https://sns-examples.com/proposal/42";